ccrazy88/udacitext/README.md

 - Install PostgreSQL: `brew install postgres`
 - Install Redis: `brew install redis`
 - Set the environment variables for Twilio phone number, SID, and secret token

+## Use

+The web application accepts texts directed to your endpoint from Twilio.
+No configuration should be required except for ensuring that your settings in Twilio point to the correct URL.

+To schedule texts to be sent out, a few tables in PostgreSQL should be
+modified:

+- `users`: Put all phone numbers in here
+- `groups`: Define a group to send students the same messages
+- `memberships`: Connect users to groups
+- `announcements`: Add announcements to groups

+Announcements are assigned to a group and run for a specified amount of time.
+The Heroku scheduler calls a script every so often (configurable to be every ten minutes, every hour, or every day) that inspects these tables, determines which texts need to be attempted (anyone who hasn't received a valid text yet), and queues them up for Twilio to send.